-Deemed dividend to noncontrolling Sogou Series A Preferred shareholders was nil and \$27.7 million, respectively, for the three months ended March 31, 2015 and 2014.
+There was no deemed dividend to noncontrolling Sogou Series A Preferred shareholders for the three and six months ended June 30, 2015, compared to nil and \$27.7 million, respectively, for the corresponding periods in 2014.

-The deemed dividend for 2014 resulted from Sogou's repurchase of 14.4 million Sogou Series A Preferred Shares from China Web, and was deemed to have been contributed by Sohu, as a holder of ordinary shares of Sogou, in an amount equal to the proportionate difference between the price Sogou paid to China Web for the Series A Preferred Shares and the carrying amount of these 14.4 million Series A Preferred Shares in our consolidated financial statements.
+The deemed dividend for 2014 resulted from Sogou's repurchase of 14.4 million Sogou Series A Preferred Shares from China Web, and was deemed to have been contributed by us, as a holder of ordinary shares of Sogou, in an amount equal to the proportionate difference between the price Sogou paid to China Web for the Series A Preferred Shares and the carrying amount of these 14.4 million Series A Preferred Shares in our consolidated financial statements.